Current Research Projects

 Aphasia affects someone’s ability to communicate and often greatly impacts quality of life.
 The goal of this study is to better understand how brain and language skills change over time in people with post-stroke and primary progressive aphasia.
 In this study, we particularly focus on early post-stroke recovery (< 4 months after onset).

-Word Retrieval in The Wild: An Ecological Momentray Assessment (EMA) Pilot Study In People With Post-Stroke Aphasia
+Word Retrieval in The Wild: An Ecological Momentary Assessment (EMA) Pilot Study In People With Post-Stroke Aphasia

 Anomia – or impaired word retrieval – is one of the most common deficits in people with aphasia.
 The goal of this study is to determine if smartwatch based ecological momentary assessment (EMA) can accurately capture real-world anomia in people with aphasia.